Flood Advisory issued for Gloucester by NWS - News Break

 Flood Advisory issued for Gloucester by NWS

 Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Gloucester The National Weather Service in Mount Holly has issued a * Flood Advisory for Northern New Castle County in northern Delaware Northwestern Gloucester County in southern New Jersey Salem County in southern New Jersey * Until 1000 PM EDT. * At 700 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Gloucester The National Weather Service in Mount Holly has issued a * Flood Advisory for West Central Burlington County in southern New Jersey Northwestern Camden County in southern New Jersey Northeastern Gloucester County in southern New Jersey * Until 1000 PM EDT. * At 643 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
 Between 0.5 and 1 inch of rain has already fallen in spots.
-An additional 1 to 3 inches is possible. * Some locations that may experience flooding include Wilmington, Newark, Glassboro, Pennsville, Pitman, Clayton, Carneys Point, Elsmere, New Castle, Penns Grove, and Salem.
-This includes the following highways New Jersey Turnpike between exits 1 and 2.
-Interstate 95 in Delaware between mile markers 0 and 23.
-Interstate 295 in New Jersey between mile markers 0 and 18.alerts.weather.gov
+An additional 1 to 2 inches is possible. * Some locations that may experience flooding include Cherry Hill, Evesham, Mount Laurel, Deptford, Voorhees, West Deptford, Glassboro and Lindenwold.
+This includes the following highways New Jersey Turnpike between exits 3 and 4.
+Interstate 76 in New Jersey between mile markers 0 and 2.
+Interstate 295 in New Jersey between mile markers 18 and 39.
+Interstate 676 in New Jersey near mile marker 0.
+Atlantic City Expressway between mile markers 40 and 44.alerts.weather.gov

 Comments / 0